 Prior to the closing of this offering, we will adopt a written code of business conduct and ethics that will apply to our directors, officers and employees, including our principal executive officer, principal financial officer and principal accounting officer or controller, or persons performing similar functions.
-The full text of our code of business conduct and ethics will be posted on our corporate website and is filed as an exhibit to this registration statement.
+The full text of our code of business conduct and ethics will be posted on our corporate website.
 We intend to disclose future amendments to certain provisions of our code of business conduct and ethics, or waivers of these provisions, on our corporate website or in filings under the Exchange Act.